Jérémie Bréchet: Sochaux

 At the ambitious FC Sochaux, Bréchet made an impressive start on the pitch.
 After three games, he was appointed captain of the squad.
 At "Les Lionceaux", he had two strong seasons and became a key player for the team staying injury-free.
 During his captaincy Sochaux managed to win the Coupe de France twice.
 In June 2008, Bréchet left the club and moved to PSV.

 PSV

 In the 2008–09 season, Bréchet signed for Dutch club PSV on a three-year contract.

 Return to Sochaux

 On 22 June 2009, Bréchet agreed a move back to FC Sochaux, insisting his decision was because of his family.
 Following the end of the 2011–12 season, Bréchet became a free agent as his contract was not extended.

 Troyes

 On 9 August 2012, he signed a one-year contract with newly promoted Ligue 1 side Troyes AC.

 Bordeaux

 In June 2013, Bréchet joined Bordeaux on a one-year deal.

 Gazélec Ajaccio

 After one year with Bordeaux, Bréchet signed for a Ligue 2 team for the first time in his career, joining Gazélec Ajaccio on a one-year deal.

+Managerial career

+After his retirement, Bréchet worked as a manager in the youth teams of his former club Lyon.
+In December 2023, he joined Lyon's first team staff and was named as the assistant manager for Pierre Sage.